apache/datasketches-website/docs/AccuracyPlots.md

 <img class="doc-img-half" src="{{site.docs_img_dir}}QS4KErrorRebuild.png" alt="QS4KErrorRebuild" />

-Note that the plus and minus 1 RSE now smoothly moves up to and follows the theoretically computed RSE reference lines.
-Because of the extra rebuild at the end the full cycle time of the sketch is a little slower and the average accuracy is a little less.
+Note that the plus and minus 1 RSE now smoothly moves up to and follows the theoretically computed RSE reference lines and that estimation starts at 4K.
+Because of the extra rebuild at the end the full cycle time of the sketch is a little slower and the average accuracy is a little less than without the rebuild.
 This is a tradeoff the user can choose to use or not.

 Another major sketch family is the Alpha Sketch.
 Its pitchfork graph looks like the following: